·

 Grace Cathedral holds Yoga on the Labyrinth every Tuesday evening and Saturday morning for $22 a session, worth it for Hatha yoga and live music in the gorgeous Gothic space.
 Pre-registration/tickets are suggested as the class sells out quickly.

-Budget-Friendly Dining
+Budget-Friendly Dining in San Francisco

 (*Prices were accurate at the time of publishing.
 Always check ahead.)

-Dining out can be expensive, for sure, but with a little digging around and adaptation, you can eat amazingly well in San Francisco without busting your budget.
+Dining out in San Francisco can be expensive, for sure, but with a little digging around and adaptation, you can eat amazingly well without busting your budget.

 Super Mira Market in San Francisco Japantown might be known for its Coffee Crunch Cake, but it’s also a little secret for travelers looking for cheap eats.
 The well-stocked grocery store has tons of snacks, grab-and-go food, and hot, budget-friendly Japanese dishes at lunch.